The Ballerina Scarfigan Crochet Pattern

 Side 1:

-Fold main section of your scarf (body) in half lengthwise (horizontally) so that the right side of your work is facing up.
+Fold the main section of your scarf (body) in half lengthwise (horizontally) so that the right side of your work is facing up.

 Starting on the side where your yarn is still attached to the scarf: